jmettraux/eurotrash/src/baa__keys.md

 mv
 : Movement.
 Max Distance that can be covered with 1 Move Action in 1 combat round (6 seconds).
+: In grey, the B/X encounter movement rate.
+Multiply by 3 to get the base movement rate.

 ml
 : Morale.
 If the 2d6 roll is successful, the creature "group" stays in the fight.
 If it fails, the group will flee or try to parlay.